Quantifying the structural stability of simplicial homology

 \section{Introduction}

-Models based on graphs and networks are ubiquitous in the sciences and engineering; for example, they have been successfully applied to model chemical reactions, traffic and electric flows, social interactions, and to describe abstract datasets in machine learning pipelines.
-Graph properties can be used to determine important nodes \cite{friedkin1991theoretical,vigna2016spectral,estrada2010network}, reveal modular structure of a system \cite{fortunato2016community,tudisco2018community,newman2006finding}, model collective network dynamics such as synchronization \cite{strogatz2000kuramoto} and opinion formation \cite{ghaderi2014opinion}.
-However, models based on graphs are limited to descriptions based on pairwise node-node relationships.

 Models based on graphs are ubiquitous in the sciences and engineering as they allow us to model various complex systems in a unified form.
 Despite being widely and successfully used, graph-based models are limited to pairwise relationships and a variety of recent work has shown that many complex systems and datasets are better described by higher-order relations that go beyond pairwise interactions \cite{Battiston2020, Benson16,BickSchaub21}.
 Relational data is full of interactions that happen in groups.
-For example, friendship relations often involve groups that are larger than two individuals.
-In fact, monophily and triadic closure principles from the social sciences suggest that motifs, such as triangles, are important building blocks of relational data \cite{altenburger2018monophily,arrigo2020framework,nettasinghe2019diffusion}.
-Also in the presence of point-cloud data, directly modeling higher-order data interactions has led to improvements in numerous data mining settings, including clustering~\cite{benson2016higher,fountoulakis2021local,tudisco2021nonlinear}, link prediction~\cite{arrigo2020framework,benson2018simplicial}, and ranking~\cite{benson2019three,tudisco2017node,tudisco2022core}.
+For example, friendship relations often involve groups that are larger than two individuals and triangles are important building blocks of relational data \cite{altenburger2018monophily,arrigo2020framework,nettasinghe2019diffusion}.
+Also in the presence of point-cloud data, directly modeling higher-order data interactions has led to improvements in numerous data mining settings, including clustering~\cite{Benson16,fountoulakis2021local,tudisco2021nonlinear}, link prediction~\cite{arrigo2020framework,benson2018simplicial}, and ranking~\cite{benson2019three,tudisco2017node,tudisco2022core}.

 A popular extension of dyadic models to the higher-order setting uses hypergraphs and relies on the transition from matrix-based to tensor-based models~\cite{Battiston2020,BickSchaub21}.
 Based on recent generalizations of graph spectral theory to tensor eigenproblems \cite{tensor_analysis_book,gautier_sigest_2023}, a number of graph methods based on matrices for e.g.\ clustering, community detection, centrality, opinion dynamics, have been extended to higher-order models based on tensors~\cite{arrigo2020framework,tudisco2021nonlinear,benson2019three,neuhauser2022consensus,neuhauser2023learning}.